strategy-coach/expectations-outcomes-hub-theme-jan-2025/README.md

 ##### 2. **Frontend Framework**
 - **Astro 5 Framework**:
-  - Use Astro 5 for building the Customer Hub microsites, taking advantage of its performance benefits for static site generation (SSG) and server-side rendering (SSR).
+  - Use Astro 5 for building the microsites, taking advantage of its performance benefits for static site generation (SSG) and server-side rendering (SSR).
   - Favor SSG for most pages to ensure high performance, scalability, and lower hosting costs.
   - Allow SSR for pages or components requiring dynamic code execution, such as user-specific dashboards or real-time content updates.